mue8010/mue8010/README.md

 ### Hi there 👋, I am Mickey Evans
 ![Twitter Follow](https://img.shields.io/twitter/follow/MickeyEvans_?style=social)

-Graduate from Rochester Institute of Technology working as an Auditor & Software Engineer @ Goldman Sachs

-I create internal tools, audit against software and risk within the firm.
-I have created content in SQL, Python, R.
+Graduate from Rochester Institute of Technology working as an Auditor & Software Engineer @ Goldman Sachs.
+I create internal tools to help my team, audit against software vulnerabilities, and cover/mitigate against varying control risk (SDLC, Privacy, and Access & Entitlements) within the firm.

-I'm confident reading and writing code and have worked with reading and interpretation of Java, Shell Scripting, and other languages such as those listed above.
+I have created scripts in SQL to query data, Python to build functions for automation of certain tasks, have used R to perform analytics and make visualizations.
+I'm confident reading and writing code and have worked to read and interpret Java, Shell Scripting scripts, and other languages such as those listed above.

 When in school, I built my own website and have made slight modifications to it since.
 You can view that here: [My Website](https://sites.google.com/g.rit.edu/mickey/), which was made through Google Sites and is considered a fairly low code solution.